giuliabrambilla/giuliabrambilla/README.md

 Skillset and tools used:   Python | SQL | Tableau | Excel | Machine Learning Modeling | Visualisation | Analysis

-Connect with me on [LinkedIn](https://www.linkedin.com/in/giuliabrambilla/), I'm always happy to know other data enthusiasts.
+Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/giuliabrambilla/), I'm always happy to know other data enthusiasts.